spryker/spryker-docs/docs/pbc/all/search/202212.0/install-and-upgrade/search-migration-concept.md

 {% endinfo_block %}

-That being done, the migration to Elasticsearch 7 from Elasticsearch 5 is complete.
+With that done, the migration to Elasticsearch 7 from Elasticsearch 5 is complete.

 ## Modules to upgrade